TokenBrice/blog/content/podcast/_index.md

 Every week, Abel and I catch up and go over the new releases in the DeFi space, as well the articles & insights that caught our attention.
 We keep it incremental and try to provide context on each of the topics we approach, as well as resources for our listeners to explore a given topic further.

-On top of the weekly catchup, Abel also publishes insightful interviews with key actors of whole web3 ecosystem in his podcast: **[🎙 Abel Abstracts - Anchor.FM](https://anchor.fm/abelsabstracts)**.
+On top of the weekly catchup, Abel also publishes insightful interviews with key actors of whole web3 ecosystem in his podcast: **[🎙 Abel's Abstracts - Anchor.FM](https://anchor.fm/abelsabstracts)**.

 ## Last Edition